Neha/designsystem101/README.md

 # Design System 101
 Are you planning to develop a Design System or just curious to know what Design System is?
-If yes, then here is the detailed guide for you.
-No matter who you are - a designer, developer, product owner, UX Writer, tester etc. this guide do have something for everyone.
+If yes, then here is a detail guide for you.
+No matter who you are - a designer, developer, product owner, UX Writer, tester etc. this guide have something for everyone.

 # Why this guide?
 From last few Months I am working on Design System at my workplace.
 There were challenges and lot of learnings too.
-I was sharing my experience on social media about DS as a result many people showed their interest in DS.
-This guide is for everything I learned and I will be learning while working on DS.
+I was sharing my experience on social media about it.Many people showed their interest in it.
+Hence, I have documented my learnings on the Design System.

 ## Key Terms:
 - Presentational and Functional Components